Corrective rape: South Africa

-In August 2011, the Department of Justice established a National Task Team (NTT) to address the issue of hate crimes against LGBT people.
+In August 2011, the Department of Justice established a National Task Team (NTT) to address the issue of hate crimes against LGBTQ people.
 In April 2014, then Minister of Justice Jeff Radebe launched a National Intervention Strategy for the LGBTI Sector developed by the NTT to address sex-based violence and gender-based violence against members of the community.
-The NTT has established a rapid response team to attend to unsolved criminal cases as a matter of urgency and produced an information pamphlet with frequently asked questions about LGBTI persons.
+The NTT has established a rapid response team to attend to unsolved criminal cases as a matter of urgency and produced an information pamphlet with frequently asked questions about LGBTI people.
 Radebe stated that the Department of Justice acknowledged the need for a specific legal framework for hate crimes and that the matter would be subjected to public debate.

 In March 2011, there was an article published that stated that there are about 10 new cases of corrective rape a week in Cape Town.
 Cape Town, South Africa, specifically has 2.5 million people and since 2011, the prevalence of corrective rape has only increased.

 According to gay-rights organization Triangle, the practice of "corrective rape" is widespread in South Africa.
-Research released in 2008 by Triangle, revealed that 86% of black lesbians from the Western Cape said they lived in fear of sexual assault.
+Research released in 2008 by Triangle, revealed that 86% of Black lesbians from the Western Cape said they lived in fear of sexual assault.

 Uganda

-Five cases in which the victims were lesbians or transgender males were reported in Uganda between June and November 2011.
+Five corrective rape cases in which the victims were lesbians or transgender males were reported in Uganda between June and November 2011.